geonseoks/SSD-Tensorflow/README.md

     |    |    |->eval
 ```

-3. python3 process_data.py to make train, test pkl file.
+3. Run python3 process_data.py to make train, test pkl file.
 It will be generated on SSD-Tensorflow directory.

 ## Train: